drewsonne/aus-colonial-massacres/README.md

 structure of the data as extracted from the page above.
 A second file [aus-colonial-massacres-cleaned.json](aus-colonial-massacres-cleaned.json) has taken liberties with the structure and formatting of the data to provide a more machine readable version.

+Below is a graph showing the frequency of massacres and the participants

 ![Colonial Australia Massacres](aus-colonial-massacres.png)

 ## Citation